 The above story is one we’ve heard not once, but a few times from clients.
 Dropping the leash causes a chain reaction of fear, noise and more fear and more noise.
 We’ve heard about humans being tripped by them, brake mechanisms failing and dogs ending up in traffic, and they even carry an amputation warning in the box!
 As a service, we do not recommend the use of them in the City.
 The ASPCA and Consumer Reports even weighs in on the issue with numerous warnings.

 Philly has a six-food leash law anyway.
 Why risk it?
-Sure, retractable leashes can be useful for open areas if you’d like your dog to run without fear of running away (say in an empty field or something.)
-But we just do not believe they are safe in an urban environment where as dog owners we’re also contending with traffic, joggers, toddlers, cyclists, chicken bones, other dogs, stray cats, etc. As urban walkers, we never know what could be waiting for us around the next corner.
-And we think the good ol’ six foot nylon leash is the safest option for urban adventures.
+Sure, retractable leashes can be useful for open areas if you’d like your dog to run without fear of running away (say in an empty field.)
+But we just do not believe they are safe in an urban environment like Philadelphia.
+As dog owners, we contending with traffic, joggers, toddlers, cyclists, chicken bones, other dogs, stray cats, etc.